 - Have come into contact with other exploited youngsters, e.g. at school

 - Have suffered a recent bereavement or loss

 - Are homeless or living in residential care, a hostel or bed and breakfast

 - Have low self-esteem or confidence

 Offenders come from many different social and ethnic backgrounds but they all have one thing in common.
 They are abusing young people and are using their status or position to exploit vulnerable victims.

-We recognise that in some areas the number of Asian offenders is disproportionate to the population and far from ignoring this, have been tackling the issue head on by working with the local communities, giving presentations to community forums and visiting mosques to raise awareness.
+We recognise that in some areas the number of Asian offenders is disproportionate to the population and, far from ignoring this, we have been tackling the issue head on by working with the local communities, giving presentations to community forums and visiting mosques to raise awareness.